Sarah Devens: Fatigue

-In January 1995, Devens tried out for the United States National Women's Hockey team in Lake Placid, New York but she did not make the team.
+In January 1995, Devens tried out for the United States National Women's Hockey team in Lake Placid, New York, but she did not make the team.
 In early July 1995, she returned from a field hockey camp in Maryland.
 Her goal was to qualify for the 1996 US Olympic Field Hockey team.
-Devens had made the U.S. "B" team and the result was that she was disappointed and depressed.
+Devens had made the U.S. "B" team, but she felt disappointed and depressed by this result.

 Devens expressed to teammates that she was exhausted and she wanted to take a break.
 In an interview with The Dartmouth school paper in the summer of 1994, Devens stated that she sometimes felt she was missing out on things by participating in three Division I sports.
 Lacrosse was her least favorite sport, but she felt obligated to continue.
 During the 1994–95 season, she was an All-America in Lacrosse.

 Death

 On July 10, 1995, Devens invited her friend Maura Schneider to go mountain biking.
-When Devens did not show, a different friend went to the Devens family home in Essex, Massachusetts and found her body.
+When Devens did not show, a different friend went to the Devens family home in Essex, Massachusetts, and found her body.
 Devens took a .22-caliber rifle and killed herself with a shot to the chest.
 Devens was 21 years of age and scheduled to start her senior year in college.